On the Fukaya category of a Fano hypersurface in projective space: Computations in the Fukaya category of a Fermat hypersurface

 \end{proof}

-Now we recall the setup of Section \ref{subsec:fabg}.
-We apply it to the object $L$ of $\underline{\mathscr{A}}$, the category constructed in the proof of Proposition \ref{proposition:atild}, which had the property that there was an embedding
+Now we recall the setup of \S \ref{subsec:fabg}.
+We apply it to the object $L$ of $\underline{\scrA}$, the category constructed in the proof of Proposition \ref{proposition:atild}, which had the property that there was an isomorphism

-Choose a splitting $\theta$, and let $L^\theta$ be the corresponding object of $\mathcal{F}^c(X^n_a)$.
+Choose a splitting $\theta$, and let $L^\theta$ be the corresponding object of $\cF^c(X^n_a)$.

 \begin{corollary} There is an embedding